wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 1. Intermediate Server Application receives a regular activation request, with activation code:

    1. The activation code is verified by the PowerAuth server in the [`prepareActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-prepareactivation) method.
-   1. If the method call succeeds, the activation is set to the OTP_USED state.
+   1. If the method call succeeds, the activation is set to the PENDING_COMMIT state.
    1. At the same time, Intermediate Server Application initiates the delivery of activation OTP.
 It's recommended to deliver such code via a dedicated out-of-band channel, for example, via SMS.

 1. The mobile application receives the response from the server and completes the keys-exchange on the mobile side.